poiu-de/poiu-de.github.io/site/content/coat/quick_start/03_usage.md

 }
 ```

-### Generate concrete config class
+### Generate the builder for the config class

-When compiling the project the annotation processor will produce a
+When compiling the project the annotation processor will produce a builder to
-concrete implementation of the interface in the same package and (by
+build a concrete implementation of the interface in the same package and (by
-default) the same name with `Immutable` prepended to it.
-Therefore the
+default) the same name with `Builder` appended to it.
+Therefore the above
-above example interface would produce a `com.example.ImmutableAppConfig`
+example interface would produce an `com.example.AppConfigBuilder` class.

-class.
+### Use the generated builder

-### Use the generated config class
+The generated builder can be instantiated with a number of different config

-The generated config class can be instantiated from a number of different sources.
+sources.
+Since version 1.0.0 Coat also allows instantiation from multiple
-Since version 1.0.0 Coat also allows instantiation from multiple sources at the same time.
+sources at the same time.

 #### Config Sources

-The main source of config entries for Coat are `java.util.Map<String,
+The main source of config entries for Coat are `java.util.Map<String, String>`s.
-String>`s.
 For common config sources some shortcut methods exist that provide
 direct support, but in all other cases everything that can be represented as
 a map of String keys to String values can be used as a config source.